zachallaun/datomic-cljs/README.md

 Transaction is currently wide open.
 - Much better test coverage, including tests for things like malformed input.

-## Testing
+## Developing

-I've developed super-awesome testing infrastructure to manage the inherent asynchrony.
-It involves shoving errors into a vector and printing it.
+Testing involves shoving errors into a vector and printing it.
 If the vector's empty, there are no errors and we rejoice.

 Assumptions are documented at the top of [t_api.cljs](https://github.com/zachallaun/datomic-cljs/blob/master/test/datomic_cljs/t_api.cljs#L11).